Marianne Martens, PhD

 Bentley-Flannery, P., Campbell, C., Martens, M., Moore, C. (2014, June).
 Whet your APPetite: Librarian selected apps for all your digital needs.
 Panel comprised of members of ALSC’s Children and Technology Committee and Digital Content Task Force.
 American Library Association, Las Vegas, NV.

 Martens, M. & Baldini, M. (2014, April).
-Digital pearls: Multicultural apps, eBooks, and websites for Young People.
+Digital pearls: Multicultural apps, ebooks, and websites for young people.
 Virginia Hamilton Conference on Multicultural Literature for Youth.
-Kent, Ohio.
+Kent, OH.

 Martens, M. (2014, January).
 I can do it myself: Toward a new paradigm of (children’s) publishing.
 Lightning talk as part of the panel called: “A risky business: Educational entrepreneurship in youth services” convened by Annette Goldsmith, University of Washington, and Allison G. Kaplan, University of Wisconsin-Madison.
 ALISE 2014, Philadelphia, PA.